Guy-Ronen/SE03-conpcepts_of_prog_langs/4_struct_nominal_duck/README.md

 ## Duck typing

 Duck typing is a concept in programming that is related to, but not identical to, structural typing.
 In duck typing, an object's suitability for a particular use is determined by whether it has the necessary methods and properties, rather than by its actual type.

+Languages that support duck typing are for example:
+- Python
+- Ruby
+- JavaScript

-The name "duck typing" comes from the phrase "If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck".
+The name "duck typing" comes from the phrase `"If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck".`

 In other words, if an object behaves like the required object, then it can be treated as if it were that object.

-Many dynamically-typed languages, such as Python and Ruby, use duck typing to some extent.
 Here's an example in Python:

 ```python
 class Dog: